WomenPlusPlus/deploy-impact-22-openedu-c/README.md

 1. Usability: The user cannot find information, resources or educational materials on the website
 2. User experience: Information overloaded on the webpage creates cognitive loading to end users
-3. Value proposition: Unclear message, target audience and offers of the website
+3. Value proposition: Unclear message, unclear target audience and what the website offers

 Based on the project requirements and initial problems, we proposed three actionable solutions which are implemented within six weeks, the solutions are: